Mongol invasion of Java: Military composition

 The History of Yuan recorded that the Javanese army had more than 100,000 men.
-This is now believed to be an exaggerated or mistaken number.
+This is now thought to be an exaggerated or mistaken number.
 Modern estimates place the Javanese forces at around the same size as the Yuan army, of around 20,000 to 30,000 men.
 (Note: According to Kidung Harsawijaya, during the attack on Singhasari, the Daha troops who attacked from the south numbered 10,000 men; while the northern troops were unspecified.
 The Singhasari troops that attacked Malayu and later sided with Wijaya before the foundation of the Majapahit settlement also numbered 10,000.
 This points to a probable number of 20,000; not including the number of those killed during the fall of Singhasari and the Pamalayu expedition and the number of new troops who came from Madura under Arya Wiraraja.)
-According to a Chinese record, Java already had a standing army, an achievement that only a handful of Southeast Asian empires could hope to achieve.
+According to a Chinese record, Java already had a standing army, an achievement that only a handful of Southeast Asian empires could aspire to achieve.
 This army numbered around 30,000 men that were paid in gold, recorded as early as 1225 in Zhu Fan Zhi.

 Military forces in various parts of Southeast Asia were lightly armored.
 As was common in Southeast Asia, most of the Javanese forces were composed of temporarily conscripted commoners (levy) led by the warrior and noble castes.
 The "peasant army" was usually bare-chested wearing a sarung, and armed with a spear, short sword, or bow and arrows.
 Their infantry (professional soldiers, not the levy) wore a scale armor called siping-siping, possibly made of brass.
 The high-ranking soldiers wore a metal breastplate called kawaca.
 The Javanese navy, however, was more advanced than the Chinese.
 Javanese junks (jong) were more than 69 to 80 m long, able to carry 600–1,000 men, and constructed in multiple thick planks that rendered artillery useless.